-In general, ETE and its subsidiaries are no longer subject to examination by the Internal Revenue Service for tax years prior to 2009, except Sunoco, Regency and Pueblo which are no longer subject to examination by the IRS for tax years prior to 2007 and Southern Union which is no longer subject to examination by the IRS for tax years prior to and 2004.
+In general, ETP and its subsidiaries are no longer subject to examination by the Internal Revenue Service for tax years prior to 2009, except Sunoco and Southern Union which are no longer subject to examination by the IRS for tax years prior to 2007 and 2004, respectively.

 Sunoco has been examined by the IRS for the 2007 and 2008 tax years, however, the statutes remain open for both of these tax years due to carryback of net operating losses.
 Southern Union is under examination for the tax years 2004 through 2009.
 As of December 31, 2012, the IRS has proposed only one adjustment for the years under examination.
 For the 2006 tax year, the IRS is challenging \$545 million of the \$690 million of deferred gain associated with a like kind exchange involving certain assets of its distribution operations and its gathering and processing operations.
 We will vigorously defend and believe Southern Union's tax position will prevail against this challenge by the IRS.
 Accordingly, no unrecognized tax benefit has been recorded with respect to this tax position.
-Regency and Pueblo are also under examinations which are under review at the Appeals level.
-We believe Regency and Pueblo will prevail against this challenge by the IRS.
-Accordingly, no unrecognized to these tax positions.
-Neither of the proposed adjustments with respect to Regency or Pueblo would have a material impact upon our financial statements.

-ETE and its subsidiaries also have various state and local income tax returns in the process of examination or administrative appeal in various jurisdictions.
+ETP and its subsidiaries also have various state and local income tax returns in the process of examination or administrative appeal in various jurisdictions.
 We believe the appropriate accruals or unrecognized tax benefits have been recorded for any potential assessment with respect to these examinations.

-11. REGULATORY MATTERS, COMMITMENTS, CONTINGENCIES, AND ENVIRONMENTAL LIABILITIES:
+10. REGULATORY MATTERS, COMMITMENTS, CONTINGENCIES AND ENVIRONMENTAL LIABILITIES: